-A Tribute and Celebration on the occasion of the birthday of Chinua Achebe, Dag Hammarskjöld Library Auditorium, UN Headquarters, New York, 15 November 2013
+A Tribute and Celebration on the occasion of the birthday of Chinua Achebe

-Family friend and distinguished professor of Africana-American and Africana Studies, Chukwuma Azuonye, traveling from the University of Massachusetts, Boston, shared the global impact of Mr. Achebe’s work.
-The program ended with an interview filmed at Chinua Achebe’s home near Bard College Campus, 28 June 2008, where he taught and lived with his wife and family from 1998 to 2011, presented by UNSRC Film Society President Bahula Boring.
+Family friend and distinguished professor of Africana-American and Africana Studies, Chukwuma Azuonye, traveling from University of Massachusetts, Boston, represented academia in sharing the global impact of Mr. Achebe’s work.
+The program ended with an interview filmed at Chinua Achebe’s home at Bard College Campus, 28 June 2008, where he taught and lived with his wife and family from 1998-2011 presented by UN SRC Film Society President Bahula Boring.

-Mr. Willard Sterne Randall, renowned author, Pulitzer Prize nominee and historian, discussed Jefferson from the vantage point of “From Diplomat to President, From Idealist to Pragmatist”.
+Mr. Willard Sterne Randall, renowned Author, Pulitzer Prize nominee and Historian will speak on “From Diplomat to President, From Idealist to Pragmatist”.